niess/pumas-luajit/docs/docs/api/primary/MuonFlux.md

 ## MuonFlux.sample

 Sample the primary [MuonFlux](MuonFlux.md) for a given particle [State](../simulation/State.md).
+If a default *altitude* was specified when creating the [MuonFlux](MuonFlux.md) object then it is also checked that the particle reached the corresponding value.
 On success the particle *weight* is updated by the sampled flux value.
 {: .justify}

 ---